RoxanaDev1/GetStarted-Second/README.md

 In order to "attach" the store to the application, we will use the `Provider` container which is a component provided by `react-redux`.
 Using the the `Provider` we only need to provide the store once, and all the other components would be able to access it.

-# Connect - Put things to work! (maybe with some explanation before we do...)
+# Connect - Put things to work! (with some explanation before we do...)

 Redux patterns recommend differentiating between components which are presentational and container components.
 Let's explain in short: